peterdongan/UndoService/README.md

 * Make sure you invoke RecordState() after making changes, not before.
 * Make sure you don't invoke RecordState() in the delegate method that sets the state.
 Otherwise it will be invoked during a Redo() operation and extra states will be added incorrectly.
+* If you are loading a state and need to reset the undoservice, invoke reset() after the new state has been set.

 If you run into problems that aren't resolved by the above, please [raise an issue](https://github.com/peterdongan/UndoService/issues/new/choose) or send an email.